kyma-project/nats-manager/docs/user/README.md

 Kyma Eventing can use NATS as a backend to process events and send them to subscribers.

+> [!WARNING]
+> Reaching the storage size limits may cause NATS module to misbehave.
+For more information, see [NATS Pods in the Unhealty State Due to Storage Limits](./03-10-storage-limits.md).

 ## Features

 * Automated NATS JetStream Deployment: Deploys a production-ready NATS JetStream cluster without manual setup.